 Is JapanBargain Matcha Scoop Bamboo Tea Spoons Right for You?

-What can you use these bamboo scoops for besides tea?
+What else can I use them for besides matcha?

 As an Amazon Associate we earn from qualifying purchases.